Salary by region

 Personal assistant salary opportunities

-This is followed by the South East of England, in areas such as Reading, Berkshire and Buckinghamshire, where the current mid-point salary sits at £30,200.
-Salaries in the East follow behind at an average of £28,500.
-The Midlands the North are showing stable salaries.
+This is followed by the South East of England, in areas such as Reading, Berkshire and Buckinghamshire, where the current mid-point salary sits at £35,700.
+Salaries in the East of England and Scotland follow behind at an average of £34,043.

 To access further salary projections and key recruitment trends affecting your sector download the Robert Half Salary Guide.